LakshitRawat/first-demo/README.md

 # first-demo
-This is a demo for git and github class.
+This is a first demo for git and github class.